 Competition authorities closely scrutinize us.
 There has been increased scrutiny over the power and influence of big technology companies globally, and in particular, antitrust regulators in Southeast Asia have taken greater interest in potential abuses of market power or position by big technology companies.
 If one jurisdiction imposes or proposes to impose new requirements or restrictions on our business, other jurisdictions may follow.
-Further, any new requirements or restrictions, could result in adverse publicity or fines, whether or not valid or subject to appeal.
+Further, any new requirements or restrictions, or proposed requirements or restrictions, could result in adverse publicity or fines, whether or not valid or subject to appeal.